 5. Promote minority-owned businesses through our members and our networks;

-6. Support organizations that are on the forefront of the struggle for racial
+6. Support organizations that are at the forefront of the struggle for racial

 equality and justice by earmarking a portion of our annual budget to them and by

-collaborating in fundraising for programs that are or mutual concern to the
+collaborating in fundraising for programs that are of mutual concern to the

 organization and UNA-BC.